 Discoveries and rising demands of natural gas change its position from a regional market to a global market.
 Natural gas trading is likely to become more like coal rather than oil.

 Natural gas is always hooked to the oil market through long-term contracts as earlier, gas and oil were produced mainly by the same exporters and used in the same industries.

 After new bilateral contracts between exports and their customers based on regional gas exchanges, gas will be steered by specific regional prices rather than global benchmarks, for instance, oil’s Brent crude.

 Axa Investment managers said: “A new relationship is developing between oil and gas prices.”

 Due to the rise in natural gas supplies from countries that don’t sell oil overseas and the increasing demand for gas in Asia, trading of liquefied natural gas (LNG) has boosted.

 With such a prospect, natural gas will become the world’s dominant fuel for electricity generation, next to coal following the shift of gas trading away from pipelines towards a seaborne commodity.

 Axa cited: “More LNG terminals …mean liquid fuels can come from anywhere.”

-LPG trading is relatively immature and younger market.
+LPG trading is a relatively immature and younger market.
 Therefore, its prices fluctuate broadly by region.

-In the latest World Energy Outlook to 2035, the International Energy Agency (IEA) said: “Rising LNG supplies are likely to lead to increase price connectivity between regions and a degree of price convergence.”
+In the latest World Energy Outlook to 2035, the International Energy Agency (IEA) said: “Rising LNG supplies are likely to lead to increasing price connectivity between regions and a degree of price convergence.”